biggik/Nop.Plugin.Widgets.SpecialOrder/README.md

 # Nop.Plugin.Widgets.SpecialOrder
-This is a nopCommerce widget plugin for displaying required EPREL information for products such as lights or bulbs
+This is a nopCommerce widget plugin that adds support for special order products requiring a down-payment for purchase, with the remainder billed at delivery.

+This is done via a technical specification attribute, whose value should be the full price of the product, while the displayed price is a down-payment only.
+The plugin displays such information in the catalog page as well as the product details page.

 # Building
 ## Directory structure